 25 1939 White Palace Grill - South Loop

-- Since 1939, the White Palace Grill at 1159 South Canal Street in Chicago's South Loop neighborhood has been dishing out down-home, diner-style food 24 hours a day, 7 days a week, 365 days a year.
-When the restaurant was featured on "Diners, Drive-Ins, and Dives," owner George Liakopolous told Guy Fieri that the front doors have locks only because city code requires it and that he never obtained a key when he purchased the diner several years earlier.
+- Since 1939, the White Palace Grill at 1159 South Canal Street in Chicago's South Loop neighborhood has been dishing out down-home, diner-style food 24 hours a day, seven days a week, 365 days a year.
+When the restaurant was featured on "Diners, Drive-Ins, and Dives," owner George Liakopolous told Guy Fieri that the front doors have locks only because city code requires it.
+He never obtained a key when he purchased the diner several years earlier.
 The menu remains the same throughout the day, which means eggs for dinner and short ribs for breakfast (if that's what tickles your fancy).
-The patrons represent every conceivable demographic, and the food (all of it, including the sauces) is prepared by hand at the restaurant.
+The patrons represent every conceivable demographic, and the food (including the sauces) is prepared by hand at the restaurant.

 26 1939 Jim's Original - University Village

-- From 1939 to 2001, Jim's Original was a mainstay at the once bustling corner of Maxwell and Halsted Streets, but the expansion of the University of Illinois-Chicago ultimately pushed it out of the rapidly-changing neighborhood.
+- From 1939 to 2001, Jim's Original was a mainstay at the once-bustling corner of Maxwell and Halsted Streets.
+Still, the expansion of the University of Illinois-Chicago ultimately pushed it out of the rapidly-changing neighborhood.
 A purveyor of juicy and delicious Polish sausage sandwiches (served by default with grilled onions and mustard only), it was opened by the eponymous "Jimmy," who originally acquired the location from his aunt.
 The business flourished even after the Maxwell Street neighborhood descended into a patch of urban blight.
-Jimmy, who apparently escaped both the Bolshevik Revolution and the rise of Nazism, died in 1976, but passed the business off to Gus Christopoulos, who in turn passed it down to his son, conveniently named Jim.
+Jimmy, who apparently escaped both the Bolshevik Revolution and the rise of Nazism, died in 1976 but passed the business off to Gus Christopoulos, who passed it down to his son, conveniently named Jim.
 Although Jim's Original can now be found along the west side of the Dan Ryan Expressway at 1250 South Union Avenue, the original can still be nostalgically admired in the background of the "Blues Brothers" movie.
 (And, no, Jim's Original is not related to Jimmy's Red Hots.
-That's why Jim likes to reminds everyone that he's "Jim's Original.")
-Customers known for being "regulars" include Ernie Banks and Lovie Smith.
+That's why Jim likes to remind everyone that he's "Jim's Original.")
+Customers are known for being "regulars," including Ernie Banks and Lovie Smith.

 27 1939 Hackney’s - Glenview